moteshubham/fleet-tracking-assessment/HOW_TO_GENERATE_DATA.md

 ## Fallback Option

 If you encounter issues generating data, pre-generated sample data is available in the `assessment-fallback-data/` folder at the root level.
-However, **generating your own unique dataset is highly recommended** and demonstrates technical proficiency.
+However, **generating your own unique dataset is highly recommended**.

 ## Technical Notes

 - **Routes are randomized** - Each generation creates different route combinations
-- **Event timestamps** - Use for real-time simulation and playback controls
+- **Event timestamps** - Chronologically ordered for simulation
 - **Geographic diversity** - Routes span different US regions and terrain types
 - **Tested on Node.js v18+** - Should work on most recent Node versions

 ---

-**Ready to build your dashboard?
-Start with `npm run generate`**
+**Ready to generate?
+Run `npm run generate` in the data-generator folder**